claint76/inivation-docs/Software user Guides/User_guide_-_jAER.md

 of this representation is explored by doing things with the events.

-Adding a new event filter is the way you can process events from your system (retina, cochlea, multineuron learning chip, etc) in jAER.
+Adding a new event filter is the way you can process events from your system (retina, multineuron learning chip, etc) in jAER.
 You can develop your own event processing filter by following these steps:

 1.  > Subclass *net.sf.jear.eventprocessing.EventFilter2D*